Write a little about yourself. Just a paragraph will do.

 week.
 At home, I'm often a project person.
 In 2012 I built a large

-enclosed pergola outdoor garden area for my cats, so they can go
+fenced-in pergola outdoor garden area for my cats, so they can go

 outside whenever they want, but never be roaming.
 It's not as weird